Long-term incentive (LTI) plans remain a cornerstone of executive compensation.

 Terms & Conditions

-- Registration for this event is subject to WorldatWork’s Privacy Policy.
+- Registration for this event is subject to WorldatWork’s Privacy Policy and Terms of Use.

 Brett A. Herand is a managing director at Pearl Meyer.
 Specializing in executive compensation, he works with boards and management issues related to performance measurement and value creation, incentive plan design, and technical advisory work with respect to tax, accounting, and SEC regulatory issues.
 Brett works with public and private companies across many industries, including financial and diversified services, technology, and manufacturing.
 He has been quoted in various publications, including Workspan and Directorship magazines, Agenda, and Bloomberg.